Fountain Communication using Concatenated Codes: Fountain Communication over An Unknown Channel

 \section{Fountain Communication over An Unknown Channel}

-In previous sections, we have assumed that concatenated fountain codes should be optimized based on a known memoryless channel model $p_{Y|X}$.
+In previous sections, we have assumed that concatenated fountain codes should be optimized based on a known discrete-time memoryless channel model $p_{Y|X}$.
 However, such an optimization may face various challenges in practical applications.
-For example, suppose a transmitter broadcasts encoded symbols to multiple receivers simultaneously.
+For example, suppose that a transmitter broadcasts encoded symbols to multiple receivers simultaneously.
 Channels experienced by different receivers may be different.
-Even if the channels are known, the transmitter still faces the problem of optimizing fountain codes simultaneously for multiple channels.
-For another example, suppose the source message (e.g., a software patch) is available at multiple servers.
+Even if the channels are known, the transmitter still needs to optimize fountain codes simultaneously for multiple channels.
+For another example, suppose that the source message (e.g., a software patch) is available at multiple servers.
 A user may collect encoded symbols from multiple servers separately over different channels and use these symbols to jointly decode the message.
-By regarding the symbols as received over a virtual channel, we want the fountain system to achieve good rate and error performance without requiring the virtual channel model at the transmitter.
+By regarding the symbols as received over a virtual channel, we want the fountain system to achieve good rate and error performance without requiring the full statistical model of the virtual channel at the transmitter.
 We term the communication model in the latter example the rate combining fountain communication.
 In both examples, the research question is whether key coding parameters can be determined without full channel knowledge at the transmitter.
+In this section, we show that, even when the channel state is unknown at the transmitter, it is still possible to achieve near optimal rate and error performance using concatenated fountain codes.

-Consider fountain communication over a memoryless channel $p_{Y|X}$ using one-level concatenated fountain codes.
-We assume the channel is symmetric, and hence the optimal input distribution $p_X$ is known at the transmitter.
-Other than its symmetry, we assume channel information $p_{Y|X}$ is unknown at the transmitter, but known at the receiver.
+Consider fountain communication over a discrete-time memoryless channel $p_{Y|X}$ using one-level concatenated fountain codes.
+We assume that the channel is symmetric, and hence the optimal input distribution $p_X$ is known at the transmitter.
+Other than channel alphabets and the symmetry property, we assume that channel information $p_{Y|X}$ is unknown at the transmitter, but known at the receiver.
 Given $p_X$, define $I(p_X)=I(X;Y)$ as the mutual information between the input and output of the memoryless channel.
-We assume the transmitter and the receiver agree on achieving a fountain information rate of $\gamma I(p_X)$ where $\gamma$ is termed the normalized fountain rate, known at the transmitter.
+We assume that the transmitter and the receiver agree on achieving a fountain information rate of $\gamma I(p_X)$ where $\gamma \in [0,1]$ is termed the normalized fountain rate, known at the transmitter.